 Is participation in youth football safe?

 American Youth Football has a history of providing a safe environment for all of our members.
 Kids compete with kids of similar age and grade level.
-American Youth Football participates in the same safety program and has the same safety standards that Pop Warner does.
-In fact, AYFC goes one step further in safety by requiring all coaches to receive concussion certificates and that at least one coach per team is CPR/First aid certified.
+AYFC requires all coaches to attend coaches training and receive concussion certificates.

 What is the practice schedule?